New costs 'will hit workers'

 It says while some low-paid workers may feel worse off having to invest an extra 1% into KiwiSaver, many will be eligible for other Government support.

-Next story in National: Attack blamed on failure to neuter dogs
+Next story in New Zealand: Attack blamed on failure to neuter dogs

 Copyright © 2013, Radio New Zealand